MalefactorIX/Damage-Processing-System/Faust/RoE.md

 Note: Hybrid Raycast rounds also must be compliant with these regulations in order to be permitted.

 [If you fail compliance]
 If you believe your weapon(s) to be compliance, they can be approved by region moderation after review.
-Otherwise, use of an unsanctioned weapon will be treated as a T3 deployment of armaments.
+Otherwise, weapons which fail to follow these guidelines will be treated similar to fully-automatic, 100% raycast weapons and use of an unsanctioned weapon will be treated as a T3 deployment of armaments.
 In extreme cases, it will be treated as a T4 deployment.
 If your weapon is considered non-compliant, you can request a review of the affected equipment and this section will be updated accordingly.

 You will be notified of any non-compliant equipment should it be deemed necessary.

 ██████████████████████████████████████████████

-### S E C T I O N 8: E S C A L A T I O N
+### SECTION 8: TIERING AND ESCALATION

 Escalation is broken down into 4 tiers.
 Only 3 of which are acceptable for combat.
 Tier 1: Basic Equipment - Rifles, Hand Grenades, Etc.  Basic gruntwork.